This article was updated for September 2023

 Unlike other historical records sealed behind bulletproof museum glass, the Constitution is still very much a living document, directing and constraining government activities while protecting the rights of American citizens (and non-citizens as well, in certain cases).

-These free Constitution Day lessons and activities will dramatically convey the 235-year-old document into the 21st-century classroom while inspiring students to understand, question, and debate the most important issues of our day.
+These free Constitution Day lessons and activities will dramatically convey the 235-year-old document into today's classroom while inspiring students to understand, question, and debate the most important issues of our day.

 Best Free Constitution Day Lessons and Activities